by Ron Allan (based on articles he wrote for High Park News in 2005)

-In contrast to the Portuguese Monument, which is generic, one could make a case for honouring an early freedom fighter to whom a lot of the local community could relate.
+One could make a case for honouring an early freedom fighter to whom a lot of the local community could relate.
 (At the time the statue was erected, Ukraine was part of the USSR.)
 Were Lesya alive today, she would certainly have been out in front among the demonstrators in any controversy involving Ukraine.

 We now come to a group of sculptures which seems to cause a lot confusion and comment.
 Some are situated on the hill (Sculpture Hill) bordering the nature path south and east of the Forest School building [which is now home to the High Park Nature Centre] .
 Others are north and west of the building itself.
 Where did they originate?
 What do they represent?